Frequently Asked Questions

 Are there any fees?

-South Auckland Middle School is a Partnership School.
-This means the education is free and uniform, stationery, field trips and on-site I.T. is provided.
+South Auckland Middle School is a Designated Character School.
+The education is free and uniform, stationery, field trips and on-site I.T. is provided.

 How structured is the learning environment?